Doxuno

 RECITALS AND CONSIDERATION

 Alex Rivera is an employee of Vertex Solutions LLC.
 In consideration of employment with Vertex Solutions LLC, compensation, and access to proprietary client and business information, the Parties agree to the terms of this Non-Solicitation Agreement.
-The Parties acknowledge that adequate, bargained-for consideration is required to render this restrictive covenant enforceable (Restatement (Second) of Contracts §§71, 188) and that Company's legitimate business interests — including its goodwill, confidential information, near-permanent customer relationships, and investment in workforce training — constitute protectable interests recognized by the common law of the governing state.
+The Parties acknowledge that adequate, bargained-for consideration is required to render this restrictive covenant enforceable (Restatement (Second) of Contracts §§71, 188) and that the Company's legitimate business interests — including its goodwill, confidential information, near-permanent customer relationships, and investment in workforce training — constitute protectable interests recognized by the common law of the governing State.

 2.